novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-111.md

 * * *

+"Sorry, I'm late."

 He was a bit late due to traffic.

 But Kim Ah-young, who was waiting at the entrance, didn't blame him at all.

-"Sorry, I'm late."

-Lee Hyun-woo glanced at the banquet hall.
+They walked side-by-side to the banquet hall.

 The party seemed to have already started as people were holding food and drinks, engaged in conversations.

-"It feels like a party abroad."

 It looked like a middle-class party gathering in America.